DroidRonin/kg-flask-app/README.md

 2. flask.py processes the user query and projects a knowledge graph using networkx library.
 3. get_triples.py returns the processed triples form input query.
 It modifies the existing benepar neural parser to consider the whole noun-phrase and verb-phrase instead of the right-most node of the tree.
 It applies a brute-force method to get all the triples (good and bad) within the input text.
 4. CosineSimilarity.py finds the most relevant triples using an embeddings model (word2vec trained, not included here) and returns a dataframe of final triples
+5. preprocess.py removes special characters and lowercases the data.
+It does not tokenise it, since that is handled by the get_triples.py file.